1963 Baseball: East County’s Helix-El Capitan Final Steals City Thunder

 3/23/62

-Clairemont’s Jim Estes retired 17 batters in a during a one-hit, 6-0 victory over Kearny.
+Clairemont’s Jim Estes retired 17 batters in a row during a one-hit, 6-0 victory over Kearny.
 The gem was Estes’ second of the season.

 Point Loma scored two runs in the 10th inning without a base hit and topped Mission Bay, 4-2.